Homemade Cherry Pie

-Combine flour and salt in a large bowl, and mix well.
-Add cold unsalted butter cubes, mix and then add ice water until moist clumps are formed.
+To make the pie crust, combine flour and salt in a large bowl.
+Add cold unsalted butter cubes and mix with a pastry cutter or two forks until you have a coarse mixture.
+Then add ice water until moist clumps form.

-Pit Cherries: If you don’t have a cherry pitter in your kitchen, you can use a trick using an empty beer bottle and a chopstick.
-Here’s how to do it:
+Pit Cherries: If you don’t own a cherry pitter, you can use a trick using an empty beer bottle and a chopstick:

 - Place the washed cherry on top of an empty beer bottle (or water bottle, wine bottle, etc).
 The stem faces down.

 - Use a chopstick to push down in the center of the cherry

 - The pit will pop out into the bottle

 Make the filling: Add the pitted cherries to a saucepan over medium heat.
 Cook for a few minutes until juice starts coming out.
 Then add sugar and cornstarch to the saucepan and stir.
 Mix well.
 Add lemon juice, vanilla extract and almond extract to intensify the flavor.
 Cook until thickened, stirring constantly.
 Remove from the heat and let cool.
 (If the filling is too thick, you can add more water, if it’s too thin, add more cornstarch)

 3. Add Cherry Filing to Pie Dough

 - Butter the pie plate and transfer the rolled out dough to the plate.
 Gently press the dough into the bottom and side of the plate.

 - Add cooled cherry filling to the pie plate on top of pie dough.